 Art is an exciting and enriching subject and, in the Art Department at Christleton, our students are challenged by a wide range of creative experiences.
 Learning in Art develops visual intelligence, two and three dimensional thought, and skills in independent learning.
-We are very pleased to offer opportunities in accelerated learning to students who are ready to meet the challenges of external examinations ahead of traditional expectations.

 Our chosen examination board at all levels is AQA and, at GCSE and A Level, assessment in Art focuses on four areas.
 These are developing ideas, experimentation, making images and other forms of artwork in a variety of ways and, finally, responding personally to a topic, theme or idea.
 From Christleton, many students continue with Art and Design in various forms including Art Foundation and degrees in Fine Art, Fashion and Architecture.
-We are proud of the artistic progress made by of all of our students, whether in school or beyond school.
+We are proud of the artistic progress made by all of our students, whether in school or beyond school.

 - Hot Scholar student members of the Art Department lead and run their own initiatives and activities and also activities for younger students

 - Participation in Art residentials for Key Stage 4 & Sixth Form

 Please view our Sixth Form Courses Booklet for more information about this subject in Sixth Form.